-11.18 Peer on Peer abuse; 'sexting', 'upksirting' and children displaying Harmful Sexual Behaviours including sexual violence and harrassment
+12.18 Child on Child abuse including 'sexting', 'upskirting' and children displaying Harmful Sexual Behaviours including sexual violence and harassment

-Peer on peer abuse can take many forms including physical, sexual (e.g. inappropriate touching) and emotional abuse (including bullying and cyberbullying).
+Child on child abuse can take many forms including physical, sexual (e.g. inappropriate touching) and emotional abuse (including bullying and cyberbullying).
 (Department for Education (DfE))

-September 2021: Keeping Children Safe in Education; statutory guidance for schools and colleges, makes it clear that abuse is abuse and should never be tolerated or passed off as 'banter' or part of 'growing up'.
+September 2022: Keeping Children Safe in Education; statutory guidance for schools and colleges, makes it clear that abuse is abuse and should never be tolerated or passed off as 'banter' or part of 'growing up'.
 At Sydenham School there is a zero-tolerance approach to sexual violence and sexual harassment and it is never acceptable and it will not be tolerated.